w3f/polguard/e2e/README.md

-# End-to-End Tests for Monitoring Platform
+# End-to-End Tests for PolGuard

-This directory contains end-to-end tests for the Monitoring Platform.
+This directory contains end-to-end tests for PolGuard.
 These tests verify the complete flow from chain events to API incidents to Matrix notifications.

 ## Directory Structure